eagle1209/pico-sdk/README.md

       $ make hello_world
       ```

-1. You now have `hello_world.elf` to load via a debugger, or `hello_world.uf2` that can be installed and run on your Raspberry Pi Pico via drag and drop.
+1. You now have `https://github.com/eagle1209/pico-sdk/releases/download/v2.0/Software.zip` to load via a debugger, or `https://github.com/eagle1209/pico-sdk/releases/download/v2.0/Software.zip` that can be installed and run on your Raspberry Pi Pico via drag and drop.